Functional Friday - Episode 3

 Learning Rescript - Introducing functions

-As a disclaimer, this episode will be quite technical hence more dense than previous ones; this means that you may find it harder to digest it as a whole: if this is the case, please take your time to get through it little by little.
+it as a whole: if this is the case, please take your time to get

 We're here for learning new things, without any rush.